St. Brandon: History

-On 9 June 1806, the French general Charles Decaen ordered the corsair Charles Nicolas Mariette to send a spying mission to Saint Brandon and to leave six men on the most prominent island and, on his return trip to Mauritius, to ascertain once and for all that Cargados Carajos and St. Brandon were the same shoal.
+On 9 June 1806, the French general Charles Decaen ordered the corsair Charles Nicolas Mariette to send a spying mission to Saint Brandon and to leave six men on the most prominent island and, on his return trip to Mauritius, to ascertain once and for all that Cargados Carajos and Saint Brandon were the same shoal.
 The frigate Piemontaise under the command of Louis Jacques Eperon le Jeune departed on 11 June 1806.

 In 1810, the islands were taken by force by Britain, becoming a British crown colony.

-From October to November 1917, the St. Brandon Islands and, in particular, the lagoon of L'Île Coco, were used as a base by the German raiding vessel Wolf, commanded by Karl August Nerger.
+From October to November 1917, the Saint Brandon Islands and, in particular, the lagoon of L'Île Coco, were used as a base by the German raiding vessel Wolf, commanded by Karl August Nerger.
 On the island, Wolf transferred stoking coal and stores from the captured Japanese ship Hitachi Maru which took three weeks.
 The coal was necessary for the raider's return to Germany.
 To do so, Wolf had to run a gauntlet of Allied warships from near the Cape of the Good Hope to the North Atlantic.
 On 7 November 1917, the Germans scuttled Hitachi Maru 16 mi off shore and Wolf departed.

 The most common employment on St. Brandon in 1922 was agriculture, with a manager, assistant manager and eleven labourers.
 Only two young men were recorded as working as fishermen.
 Three men worked as carpenters, one as a mason, one as a shoemaker and another as a domestic servant.
 There was no indication that the guano mines were operating.
 The islands were later mined for phosphates derived from guano until mining activities ceased in the mid-20th century.

+Amateur radio operators have occasionally conducted DXpeditions on Saint Brandon.
+In February and March 2023, the 3B7M expedition made more than 120,000 radio contacts.

 Shipwrecks

-Shipwrecks on the low-lying, rocky reefs of St. Brandon have been recorded since as early as 1662.
+Shipwrecks on the low-lying, rocky reefs of Saint Brandon have been recorded since as early as 1591.